KorvinSilver/d3ta-pyqt/README.md

 The program allows you to create new databases, change their passwords, create new entries, save and modify entries, delete entries and empty databases.
 These functions are accessible both from the command line and from the GUI.

-The CLI uses [urwid](http://urwid.org/index.html), the GUI uses [PySide2](https://wiki.qt.io/PySide2), and the main window and license windows were created with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html).
+The CLI uses [urwid](http://urwid.org/index.html), the GUI uses [PyQt5](https://doc.qt.io/qt-5/qt5-intro.html), and the main window and license windows were created with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html).

-This project is licensed under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).<br>
+This project is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl.html).<br>
-PySide2 is licensed under the [GNU Lesser General Public License version 3](https://opensource.org/licenses/lgpl-3.0.html).<br>
+PyQt5 is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl.html).<br>
 PyCrypto is licensed under [its own terms](https://www.dlitz.net/software/pycrypto/submission-requirements/).<br>
 bcrypt is licensed under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).<br>